Billy Leet

 Great research changes which question gets asked next.

 The best research I've done didn't answer the question on the brief.
 It changed the question entirely.
 Teams came in asking whether users understood a feature and left reconsidering whether the feature was solving the right problem.
-That reframe is what I think good research is actually for: not confirming what a team already believes, but changing what they think is possible.
+To me, that's the actual job: not confirming what a team already believes, but changing what they think is possible.

 Before UX, I was a Speech-Language Pathologist, which meant sitting with people who knew exactly what they wanted to say but couldn't find the words to match.
 That habit has carried over in my research practice: noticing the gap between what people intend and what actually comes out.

-10 years of experience at Google, Meta, and Duolingo taught me that the research question is almost never the real question.
+8+ years of hands-on research and research leadership at Instagram and Duolingo taught me that the research question is almost never the real question.
 I've led generative studies that shifted roadmap priorities, usability research that caught critical failures before they shipped, and longitudinal work that traced how people's relationships with a product evolve over time.

 I'm available for senior contract and full-time UX Research roles.
 I'm most interested in teams where the research can change what they think is possible.